Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 In general, the malignant potential of a polyp is determined by the polyp's histology, size, and degree of dysplasia, if present.
 Adenomatous and hyperplastic polyps have the highest malignant potentials, especially when H. pylori is present.
 In contrast, fundic gland polyps (with or without dysplasia) rarely progress to become gastric cancer, even in individuals who have FAP.[

-Fundic gland polyps of the stomach are common and typically are associated with long-term proton pump inhibitor (PPI) use.[
+Fundic gland polyps of the stomach are common and typically associated with long-term proton pump inhibitor (PPI) use.[

 Inflammatory and hyperplastic polyps can present with many different pathological features.
 Unlike the colon, in which hyperplastic polyps carry little or no cancer risk, hyperplastic polyps of the stomach can enlarge and develop dysplastic foci.[